Brovar64/png-viewer/README.md

 ### Viewing and Interacting with Images

 - Click on any thumbnail to open the image in a dedicated transparent window
-- Use the mouse wheel to zoom in/out of the image
+- Use the mouse wheel to zoom in/out of the image (zoom centers on cursor position)
 - Drag the image by clicking and holding on any non-transparent part
 - Press 'W' key while hovering over the image to close the window
+- Press 'R' key to toggle the cutout mode (shows only the top half of the image)

 ## Building for Production